Do you wish to prepare well and pass the WAEC examination excellently by scoring A’s on all your subjects?

 If it is possible, reading the instructions and questions twice will go a long way to help you pass WAEC examination excellently.

 23. Learn Time Management

-Time management is one of the important things every examination candidate must take note of.
+Time management is one of the important things every examination candidate must note.

 Limited time is always allocated to each of your WAEC subject paper.

 So, you’d need to be fast in answering all the required questions, and the best way to do that is to start with the questions you know.

 In WAEC examination, a minimum of 2hours is given for every subject.

 You will surely encounter some tough questions — but what’s the point of wasting time on a question you don’t know when there are many other questions that you know but are yet to be answered?

-If you just started the paper (which means that there is still time), skip those tough questions and return to them after you have finished with all the questions that you know.
+If you just started the paper (so there is still time), skip those tough questions and return to them after you have finished with all the questions that you know.

 But remember to return to those tough questions when you are done with others.

 If you are unable to finish up your questions before the stoppage time, you may not be given more time to write.

 Ensure that you finish up your questions 30 minutes before the stoppage time.

-This will help you to revise your work and check for corrections.
+This will help you revise your work and check for corrections.

 24. Answer Only Questions Meant for Your Country

-Aside Nigeria, other West African Countries like Ghana, Sierra Leone, Liberia and The Gambia also participate in WAEC and some section(s) in your theory paper might be for only candidates in any of those other countries.
+Aside Nigeria, other West African Countries like Ghana, Sierra Leone, Liberia and The Gambia also take part in WAEC and some section(s) in your theory paper might be for only candidates in any of those other countries.